 Hunting for Cvent competitors and alternatives?
 You’ve just found the ultimate list.

 Cvent may have been the first provider you found.
-But there are many companies like Cvent that offer event solutions that may better suit your company’s needs.
+But there are many companies like Cvent that offer event solutions that will help you meet your goals.

-SpotMe is a hybrid event platform built for enterprise and loved by audiences.
+SpotMe is a hybrid event platform built for enterprises and loved by audiences.
 Its numerous audience engagement features make it stand out from Cvent and any other Cvent competitors.

 Its intuitive, versatile, end-to-end event platform and mobile conference app make it the perfect solution for all kinds of events: hybrid, in-person, or virtual.
 And it excels in helping leading Fortune 500 companies create fully branded and personalized experiences.